 Principles of Accounting I

 Introduces financial accounting theory, including the accounting cycle, analysis and recording of transactions, and reporting financial information in accordance with generally accepted accounting principles.
-Recommend: MTH 60 and BA 111.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Recommended: placement into MTH 65.
+Prerequisite: IRW 115 or WR 115 or equivalent placement.
 Audit available.